Sofia Pekkari

 Sofia Pekkari (born 1 September 1985) is a Swedish actress.

 Biography

 She was born on 1 September 1985 in Gothenburg.

 Pekkari is a Finnish surname.
-She studied theater at the Angered Gymnasium.
+She studied theatre at the Angered Gymnasium.
 She was then discovered at an audition for Kniven i hjärtat (2004).

-She worked at the Angereds Theater for three years before making her debut at the Royal Dramatic Theater playing Judith in August Strindberg's Dance of Death.
+She worked at the Angereds Theatre for three years before making her debut at the Royal Dramatic Theatre playing Judith in August Strindberg's Dance of Death.

-In 2010, she played Juliet in a production of Romeo and Juliet at the main stage of the Royal Dramatic Theater.
+In 2010, she played Juliet in a production of Romeo and Juliet at the main stage of the Royal Dramatic Theatre.

 She had a main role in the international crime thriller Cold Courage (2020).
 She played the lead role of Fernando in the musical Kärlek skonar ingen at the Oscarsteatern in 2021.
 She appeared in the musical Änglagård, also at the Oscarsteatern, in 2023.